javascript-tutorial/zh.javascript.info/1-js/11-async/08-async-await/article.md

 }
 ```

 We may get this error if we forget to put `async` before a function.
-As said, `await` only works inside an `async` function.
+As stated earlier, `await` only works inside an `async` function.
 ````

 Let's take the `showAvatar()` example from the chapter <info:promise-chaining> and rewrite it using `async/await`: